openenclave/openenclave/docs/DevelopmentGuide.md

 Note that we _no longer_ use `CamelCase` nor double underscores (`__`), but you may find remnants and so again should prefer the local style.
 This is especially the case for classes, which are still using `PascalCase`.
 For now, follow the existing style.
-The project maintainers prefer to fix style issues in bulk using automation, so avoid submitting PRs intended to fix only a few instances of the inconsistent style.
+The project Committers prefer to fix style issues in bulk using automation, so avoid submitting PRs intended to fix only a few instances of the inconsistent style.